aridjayarecipes/cutesrecipes.web.app/content/post/1981-recipe-of-ultimate-baked-salmon-inspired-by-arsik-batak-toba.md

 1. Take  Some chives

 Perbedaan marga ternyata menghasilkan kreasi ARSIK yang berbeda sesuai dengan adat istiadat setempat.
 Arsik adalah salah satu makanan khas Batak.
 Farm on the edge of Lake Toba. fishermen catch fish in Lake Toba.
-Resep Arsik Ikan Khas batak Arsik is an Indonesian fish dish of the Batak Toba people and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as &#39;ikan mas… Arsik is an Indonesian spicy fish dish of the Batak Toba and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as ikan mas or gold fish).
+Resep Arsik Ikan Khas batak Arsik is an Indonesian fish dish of the Batak Toba people and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as 'ikan mas… Arsik is an Indonesian spicy fish dish of the Batak Toba and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as ikan mas or gold fish).

 <!--inarticleads2-->

 ##### Instructions to make Baked salmon inspired by arsik batak toba:

-1. For the spice paste: Using a food processor, process all the Ingredients until smooth, and reach it&#39;s paste textures.
+1. For the spice paste: Using a food processor, process all the Ingredients until smooth, and reach it's paste textures.
 Or you can make it manually using mortar and pestle like I do... 😊
 1. For the sliced seasoning: slice all the Ingredients into small slices
 1. In a bowl, mix the spice paste and the sliced seasoning, add 1 tsp honey, and salt to taste
 1. Add the Salmon into the mixture of spice paste and sliced seasoning, let it cover by all the spice, and let it marinate for 1 hour